HilamGhost/Survival-Horror-Map/README.md

 When you enter the room which you  discovered, appears in  map.

-You can look the codes
+You can look the gameplay
 https://hilamghost.itch.io/survival-horror-map-prototype